YOUR URGENT ACTION REQUIRED ~ Contact Your Legislators About the Lanterman Coalition Letter

 The Association of Regional Center Agencies Launches Petition to Fully Fund Early Start

 The Assembly Budget Subcommittees will be discussing developmental services tomorrow, Wednesday, March 19, 2014, and the groups are circulating ARCA's petition to urge Early Start's full funding and have a goal of 1,000 signatures by tomorrow.

 The Senate hearing is on March 27, 2014, and their goal is to get to 2,000 signatures on the petition prior to the Senate hearing.

 Organizations Sign Open Letter to Governor Brown to Fully Renew and Restore Early Start

 Check out the many organizations that joined in support of last Friday's 211 L.A.
 County-led Early Start town hall: First 5 LA, Zero To Three, Children's Bureau, IDA California, Child Development Institute, Eisner Pediatric & Family Medical Center, Children Now, California Consulting, San Gabriel Valley Civic Alliance, L.A.
 Care, Health Net, Alliance for Children's Rights, and Autism Speaks - Southern California Chapter.

 In the vein of organizations supporting Early Start, the Association of Regional Center Agencies has a new open letter to Governor Brown, specifically for organizations to sign on to.
 Big or small, groups are welcome to join in support of this new prong in an ever-growing grassroots effort to renew Early Start.
 E-mail ARCA at firstname.lastname@example.org if your organization wants to sign this letter.

-Even though it's fall, we all still need to find the time to enjoy social and recreational opportunities.
+Even though it's winter, we all still need to find the time to enjoy social and recreational opportunities.

 Following are links to flyers for various activites and opportunities being offered in and around the Lanterman area.
 Some of these are organized/planned specifically for adults with developmental disabilities.